-Similar to sweet potato vines, ivy are perfect for hanging baskets.
+Similar to sweet potato vines, ivy is perfect for hanging baskets.
 Their beautiful foliage and lengthy vines can add a neat look to your porch.

 19. Black-eyed Susan vine

-Black-eyed susan plants, sometimes called thumbergia, can really look fantastic in a hanging basket.
-These plants will climb all over the basket, sometimes so much that you aren’t even able to see the basket!
+Black-Eyed Susan plants, sometimes called thunbergia, can really look fantastic in a hanging basket.
+These plants will climb all over the basket, sometimes so much that you aren’t even able to see the basket.

 20. New Guinea impatiens

-New Guinea impatiens are similar to impatiens but will often take slightly different care.
+New Guinea impatiens are similar to impatiens but take slightly different care.

 New Guinea impatiens will also grow well in other types of pots.